-Step 6: Update Your PC’s Hardware
+Step 6: Upgrade Your PC’s Hardware

 Before rushing out to buy new hardware, check to ensure that everything in the case is seated correctly.
 Perhaps you recently moved your machine, and something came loose, or your hardware could use a thorough cleaning.

 If it’s a machine that you’ve built or one that is out-of-warranty, it’s time to look for new components to get your computer up and running again.
-It may be time for a new graphics card, or you may need more RAM.
+It may be an opportunity for a new graphics card, or you may need more RAM.
 Whatever the case, if you’ve tried everything above and the issue persists, it’s likely hardware related.